monteslu/loukai/docs/architecture.md

 Loukai is a professional karaoke system that uses AI stem separation and dual-output audio routing to provide coaching capabilities.
 The system separates vocals from backing music and routes them to different audio devices - vocals to in-ear monitors (IEM) for the singer, music to PA speakers for the audience.

+**Key Design Decision:** Loukai uses an open file format (`.stem.m4a`) that serves dual purposes:
+- **DJ Software**: Files work in Traktor and Mixxx via standard NI Stems metadata
+- **Karaoke**: Additional atoms provide lyrics, pitch tracking, and multi-singer support

+This means the same files can be used for both DJing and karaoke without conversion.

 ## System Architecture

 ```mermaid